prasadsapkal55/CCTV_Livestreaming_App/README.md

-# 📹 CCTV Livestreaming App
+# 📹 CCTV Live Viewer

 **CCTV Live Viewer** is a desktop application built with Python and Tkinter that allows users to **view live RTSP streams** from up to four IP cameras.
 It provides a user-friendly interface, configuration window and support for both single and multi-camera viewing.